How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introduction

-The recent papers \cite[Section 6.1]{huggins}, \cite{dehaene} and \cite{spokoiny_laplace} have offered ways of obtaining guarantees on the quality of Laplace approximation under log-concavity of the posterior.
-In \cite[Proposition 6.1]{huggins} the authors assume that the posterior is strongly log-concave and obtain a computable bound on the 1- and 2-Wasserstein distances between the posterior and the approximating Gaussian.
-In \cite[Proposition 6.2]{huggins} the authors relax the assumption on the posterior to weak log-concavity but the bound they obtain is not computable in practice, for finite data.
-In \cite{dehaene}, the author assumes weak, yet strict log-concavity of the posterior.
-As their main result \cite[Theorem 5]{dehaene}, they obtain a bound on the Kullback-Leibler (KL) divergence between the posterior and the Gaussian approximation.
-In their bound, only the leading terms are computable, while the higher order terms are presented using the big-O notation.
-In reference \cite{spokoiny_laplace}, the author assumes a Gaussian prior and a log-concave likelihood, which yields a strongly log-concave posterior.
-They relax this assumption only in a very specific case of a nonlinear inverse problem with a certain "warm start condition".
-Their bounds are on the total variation distance.
-They also provide a bound on the difference of means - yet this bound involves generic abstract constants and it is not clear to us whether it is computable in applications.
-Reference \cite{schillings} has proved a qualitative, asymptotic result about convergence of the Laplace approximation for inverse problems.
-Motivated by this work, \cite{helin} has provided non-asymptotic bounds for the Laplace approximation on the total variation distance - in the context of Bayesian inverse problems and only under the assumption that the posterior distribution is sub-Gaussian.
-Moreover, the concurrent work \cite{fisher}, has provided bounds on the Gaussian approximation of the posterior, yet only for i.i.d. data coming from a regular $k$-parameter exponential family.
-The dimension dependence of the bounds in \cite{helin,spokoiny_laplace,dehaene,fisher} is worse than ours, as we describe in \Cref{dimension_dependence}.
-Besides, the recent paper \cite{hasenpflug} proved interesting \textit{asymptotic} convergence results for Bayesian posteriors in setups in which the maximum-a-posteriori (MAP) may not be not unique.
-We also mention two very recent pieces of work \cite{katsevich,katsevich1}, which appeared after the first version of the present article was put on ArXiv.
-The former studies the leading order contribution to the total variation distance between the posterior and the Laplace approximation and thus gives \textit{necessary} conditions under which the Laplace approximation is valid.
-For the sufficient conditions, it refers the reader to the ArXiv version of the present article, in particular to our \Cref{main_map,thm:wasserstein_map}.
-Paper \cite{katsevich1} proposes a skew adjustment to the Laplace approximation so as to improve its quality in high dimensions.
+Recently, \citet[Section 6.1]{huggins}, \citet{dehaene}, and \citet{spokoiny_laplace} have offered ways of obtaining guarantees on the quality of Laplace approximation under log-concavity of the posterior.
+In Proposition 6.1, \citet{huggins} assume that the posterior is strongly log-concave and obtain a computable bound on the 1- and 2-Wasserstein distances between the posterior and the approximating Gaussian.
+In Proposition 6.2, \citet{huggins} relax the assumption on the posterior to weak log-concavity, but the bound they obtain is not computable in practice, for finite data. \citet{dehaene} assumes weak, yet strict, log-concavity of the posterior.
+In the paper's main result (Theorem 5), \citet{dehaene} obtains a bound on the Kullback-Leibler (KL) divergence between the posterior and the Gaussian approximation.
+In this bound, only the leading terms are computable, while the higher order terms are presented using the big-O notation. \citet{spokoiny_laplace} assumes a Gaussian prior and a log-concave likelihood, which yields a strongly log-concave posterior.
+The author relaxes this assumption only in a very specific case of a nonlinear inverse problem with a certain ``warm start condition.''
+The bounds of \citet{spokoiny_laplace} are on the total variation distance.
+The author also provides a bound on the difference of means -- yet this bound involves generic abstract constants and it is not clear to us whether it is computable in applications. \citet{schillings} have proved a qualitative, asymptotic result about convergence of the Laplace approximation for inverse problems.
+Motivated by this work, \citet{helin} have provided non-asymptotic bounds for the Laplace approximation on the total variation distance -- in the context of Bayesian inverse problems and only under the assumption that the posterior distribution is sub-Gaussian.
+Moreover, in concurrent work, \citet{fisher} have provided bounds on the Gaussian approximation of the posterior, yet only for i.i.d.\ data coming from a regular $k$-parameter exponential family.
+The dimension dependence of the bounds of \citet{helin,spokoiny_laplace,dehaene,fisher} is worse than ours, as we describe in \Cref{dimension_dependence}.
+Additionally, the recent paper by \citet{hasenpflug} proved interesting \textit{asymptotic} convergence results for Bayesian posteriors in setups in which the MAP estimator may not be not unique.
+We also mention two very recent pieces of work \citep{katsevich,katsevich1}, which appeared after the first version of the present article was put on ArXiv. \citet{katsevich} studies the leading order contribution to the total variation distance between the posterior and the Laplace approximation and thus gives \textit{necessary} conditions under which the Laplace approximation is valid.
+For the sufficient conditions, \citet{katsevich} refers the reader to the ArXiv version of the present article, in particular to our \Cref{main_map,thm:wasserstein_map}. \citet{katsevich1} proposes a skew adjustment to the Laplace approximation so as to improve its quality in high dimensions.